Product Pricing Calculator

 Practical Tips

-• A 100% markup equals a 50% margin — always verify which metric a pricing guideline is referencing before applying it.
+• A 100% markup equals a 50% margin — always verify which metric a pricing guideline is referencing before applying it. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-• Factor payment processing fees (typically 2.9% + $0.30 for Stripe/PayPal) into 'other variable costs' or you'll undercount your true cost.
+• Factor payment processing fees (typically 2.9% + $0.30 for Stripe/PayPal) into 'other variable costs' or you'll undercount your true cost. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-• For Amazon FBA sellers, referral fees (8–15%) and FBA fulfillment fees must be included in variable costs to get an accurate margin.
+• For Amazon FBA sellers, referral fees (8–15%) and FBA fulfillment fees must be included in variable costs to get an accurate margin. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-• Set your minimum acceptable margin first (e.g., 30%), then back-calculate the required markup: Markup% = Margin% / (1 − Margin%).
+• Set your minimum acceptable margin first (e.g., 30%), then back-calculate the required markup: Markup% = Margin% / (1 − Margin%). and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 • Revisit pricing every quarter — supplier costs and shipping rates change, and a price set 12 months ago may now be unprofitable.
+Planning ahead with a realistic timeline prevents rushed decisions and allows you to take advantage of seasonal pricing, bulk discounts, and preferred contractor availability.

 Frequently Asked Questions